-I am an Associate Curator in the Department of Zoology, and Head of the Field Musuem's Bird Division.
+I am an Associate Curator in the Department of Zoology, and Head of the Field Museum's Bird Division.
 My research program focuses on describing patterns of avian diversity from different perspectives, across multiple time frames, throughout the taxonomic hierarchy and spanning geography.
 Fundamental to all these research areas are rigorous phylogenetic analyses

 I am actively collaborating with a number of other researchers on the Early Bird Project to determine patterns of phylogeny among major lineages of birds.
 Despite the contributions birds have made to science in general, until recently we had a very poor understanding of how the major lineages of birds are related to each other.
 See the Early Bird web site for more information about this project.
 I am also interesting in describing patterns of genetic diversity within and among populations of tropical birds (in the Neotropics, Africa, and Madagascar) and relating those patterns to biogeographic histories of these regions and to efforts to conserve biodiversity.

 I would be pleased to supervise graduate students interested in molecular systematics and biogeography of birds at all hierarchical levels.
 The Field Museum has an excellent collection of birds (including genetic resources), as well as modern facilities for molecular systematics (Pritzker Lab) and morphometric/image analysis.
 I am also really interested in education and training of high school students and biology teachers and run summer internship programs that integrate high school students and biology teachers into Field Museum DNA-based research projects.
 See the link to the DNA Residency for High School Students and DNA Residency for Educators under Programs (Happening at the field) for more information.